-Item Evidence Requirement Clarification 1.3c C = There is evidence to show the student requires extensive, direct, individualized, and repeated instruction and substantial supports to achieve measurable gains in adapted and modified curriculum aligned with grade-level content standards.
+ltem Evidence Requirement Clarification 1.3c C = There is evidence to show the student requires extensive, direct, individualized, and repeated instruction and substantial supports to achieve measurable gains in adapted and modified curriculum aligned with grade-level content standards.
 The student's needs for extensive, individualized, repeated, and direct instruction is not temporary or transient.
 His or her need for substantial adaptations and supports in order to access and achieve linked grade and age-appropriate standards requires substantially adapted materials and customized methods of accessing information in alternative ways to acquire, maintain, generalize, demonstrate, and transfer skills across multiple settings.
-The IEP team must annually consider the following information to determine whether the alternate assessments and/or alternate instructional standards are appropriate for an individual student: Description of the student's instruction, including data on progress Classroom work samples and data Examples of performance on assessment tasks to compare with classroom work Results of district-wide assessments Results of individualized English/language arts, mathematics, and science assessments IP roformation including: Present levels of academic achievement and functional performance, goals, and short term objectives Considerations for students who may be learning English as a second or other language (e.g., English Learners) that may interfere with an accurate assessment of his or her academic, social, or adaptive skills.
+The IEP team must annually consider the following information to determine whether the alternate assessments and/or alternate instructional standards are appropriate for an individual student: Description of the student's instruction, including data on progress Classroom work samples and data Examples of performance on assessment tasks to compare with classroom work Results of district-wide assessments Results of individualized English/language arts, mathematics, and science assessments IEP information including: Present levels of academic achievement and functional performance, goals, and short term objectives Considerations for students with individualized and substantial communication needs or modes (from multiple data sources) Consideration for students who may be learning English as a second or other language (e.g., English Learners) that may interfere with an accurate assessment of his or her academic, social, or adaptive skills.
+Effective January 1, 2024, IEP teams complete SECTION 4: DOES THE STUDENT REQUIRE EXTENSIVE, DIRECT, REPEATED, AND INDIVIDUALIZED INSTRUCTION? of the revised Appendix A: Participation Criteria and Checklist.
 The student's need for extensive, individualized, repeated, and direct instruction is not temporary or transient.
-Materials and individual instruction methods are modified substantially for the student to maintain, demonstrate, and transfer skills across academic content.
+Materials and individual instructional methods are modified substantially for the student to maintain, demonstrate, and transfer skills across academic content.

-Item Evidence Requirement Clarification 1.4 C = The parent/guardian has initialed Appendix A: Participation Criteria and Checklist to indicate an understanding of both items listed in the requirement to the right.
+Item Evidence Requirement Clarification 1.4 C = The parent/guardian has completed and signed the PARENT/GUARDIAN UNDERSTANDING section of the revised Appendix A: Participation Criteria and Checklist.
 OR C = When a parent/guardian does not attend/participate in the IEP team meeting, there is documentation of due diligence to ensure understanding.
 The parent/guardian has been informed that if their child is determined eligible to participate in the alternate assessments and/or alternate instructional standards through the IEP team decision-making process: 1.
 If their child continues to participate in the Maryland Alternate Assessments and/or the alternate instructional standards, he/she will be progressing toward a Maryland Certificate of Program Completion.
 His/her continued participation in the alternate assessments and/or alternate instructional standards will not prepare him/her to meet Maryland's high school diploma requirements.
 2. The decision for their child to participate in the alternate assessments and/or alternate instructional standards must be made annually.
-Guidance for IEP Teams: Participation Decisions for the Alternate Assessments and Instruction Using Alternate Standards (April 2019)
+Guidance for IEP Teams Working with Students with the Most Significant Cognitive Disabilities: Assessment and Eligibility for the Alternate Framework (Fall 2023)